vuejs/docs/src/guide/migration/transition.md

 }
 ```

-It's now much clearer what the difference between these states are.
+It's now much clearer what the difference between these states is.

 The `<transition>` component's related prop names are also changed: